Proven Strategies to Become Debt Free!

 Know What It Takes to Pay-Off Your Debt

 I call this reverse-engineering your debt.
-Before I go into a full financial analysis and monthly budget, you should have a rough idea of how much it will take to reach your debt-free goal.
+Before we dive into your monthly budget, you should have a rough idea of how much it will take to reach your debt-free goal.

 Here’s some quick math: